Watermelon mosaic virus: Transmission and control

 Watermelon mosaic virus can be transmitted in multiple ways including vector transmission or physical interactions of a person or tool, but the primary means of transmission is through aphids.
 At least 29 species of aphid, including Aphis gossypii and Aphis craccivora, are known to have the ability to vector the virus.
 Aphids pick up the plant virus during probing and transmit it non-persistently to other hosts for a period of time up to a few hours after contact.
 Because the transmission is non-persistent, pesticides do not provide effective control of the virus unless used as a preventative measure to reduce aphid populations.
 After the virus is found in fields, aphids could potentially spread it to new hosts before the pesticides eliminate the aphids.

 Besides the preventative use of insecticides, the application of mineral oil sprays has been shown to interfere with virus transmission and can be an effective control.
 Cultural practices such as crop rotation have also been found to be fairly effective methods of avoidance.

 Pathogen identification methods

-The symptoms of viruses, no matter what host or strain, mainly cause mosaic and rugosity; therefore, there is no accurate way to determine what virus may be the cause of the disease just by looking at the symptoms.
-Most farmers do not have the right equipment to determine the virus responsible for the disease in their fields.
-Because of this, companies have developed kits that are able to identify the WMV-2 virus as well as other viruses.
-One of such kits, called ELISA (Enzyme-linked immunosorbent assay) uses an antibody that specifically recognizes WMV.
-Besides that, specific primers had been designed for molecular WMV detection by RT-PCR.
+Many crop viruses cause similar visual symptoms.
+Therefore, there is no accurate way to accurately diagnose crop viruses through visual signs alone.
+ELISA-based assays can be used to positively identify the presence of Watermelon mosaic virus.
+Specific primers have also been designed for molecular WMV detection by RT-PCR.